-We've rounded up some of our favorite water playgrounds around the state, organized by region.
-Remember, these are not water parks, so you won't find a ton of bells and whistles—though some do offer interactive features like dumping buckets or whimsical designs like water spouts in the shape of cattails (Van Saun Park!); animal fixtures (Bridgeton); or basketball sprayers (Manalapan).
+We've rounded up some of our favorite water playgrounds around the state, some of which are newly renovated or even brand new for the 2018 season (like one park opening soon in Toms River).
+Remember, these are not water parks, so you won't find a ton of bells and whistles—though some do offer interactive features like dumping buckets or whimsical designs like water spouts in the shape of cattails (Van Saun Park); animal fixtures (Bridgeton); or basketball sprayers (Manalapan).
 But the best part?
 Most of these splash zones are completely FREE.

 Visit our Best NJ Water Parks article to go all in for theme park fun.
 Or strap on those water shoes, pack the towels, and read on for some of New Jersey's best water playgrounds and spray parks in your neighborhood.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Remember to check the park or local site's Facebook page, or even call ahead, before hopping in the car with kids.
 Many water playgrounds will close unexpectedly for repairs or even events.
 Sometimes the closure is an afternoon, a day, or the rest of summer!